tscode/tood/README.md

 # Td and Tood

 Tood is a simple ocaml library for parsing, manipulating, filtering and formatting todo list entries.
-Td is a command line tool that builds on Tood, aiming to make it comfortable to manage your todo list on the terminal.
+Td is a command line tool that builds upon Tood, aiming to make it comfortable to manage your todo list on the terminal.
 A typical sequence of `td` interactions might look like this: